 7 Ways to Stay on the Nice List

-- Make adjustments the day of a party.
+- Make adjustments the day of a party by getting clear braces.
 Avoid that sugary coffee drink or breakfast item if you are going to an event later.
 This will help limit the time and amount of sugar present in your mouth all day!

-- Timing matters – when enjoying sugary treats, it’s best to eat them in a short amount of time instead of over a longer period of time.
+- Timing matters – According to this dental clinic, when enjoying sugary treats, it’s best to eat them in a short amount of time instead of over a longer period of time.
 This is because bacteria feeds on the sugar that is present in our mouths, and we want to limit the amount of time it has to grow.

 - Balance is key.
 Trade off sugary, sticky, or acidic items with a healthy option.
 For example: after having a glass of wine, drink some water.
 Or after sneaking a cookie before dinner, have some salad with your meal.
 Interrupting your mouth’s sugar or acid intake with a healthy choice will help clear it out and reduce bacteria’s chance to grow.